mschult2/TextMeshScheduler/README.md

 Tested on Unity 6 (6000.0.51f1).

 # Usage
-Add the included TextMeshScheduler component to your scene.
-Then invoke the extension method found on TMP_Text, TextMeshProUGUI, and TextMeshPro:
+Add the TextMeshScheduler component to your scene.
+Then invoke the extension method on TMP_Text, TextMeshProUGUI, and TextMeshPro:

 ```sh
 tmp_text.ScheduleText("John Smith");